-Connecting Advisors do not need to be technology “wizards”, but do need to have a good understanding of how to use various laptops and tablet computers.
-They will offer advice and tuition to carers either on a 1-2-1 basis in their homes, or in a group setting.
-The aim will be to teach the basic digital skills needed to, for instance, do online shopping, use skype or send an e-mail.
-Connecting Advisers will also seek to build the confidence of these older people who are often worried about online security.
+Connecting Advisers do not need to be technology wizards, but do need to have a good understanding of how to use various laptops and tablet computers.
+They will offer advice and tuition, either on a one-to-one basis in the clients' homes or in a group setting.
+The aim is to teach the basic digital skills to, for instance, shop online, use Skype, or send an e-mail.
+Connecting Advisers will also seek to build the confidence of these older people who are often worried about online security."

 What are they looking for?